angelobdev/t2-easyeffects-preset/README.md

 This is a preset for the EasyEffects app that improves the quality of the speaker for T2 Linux users.

-This has been tested on a MacBook Pro 15,1 on Fedora 39, but it should work in any other pipewire-based platform.
+This has been tested on a MacBook Pro 15,1 on Fedora 39 and Arch Linux, but it should work in any other pipewire-based platform.

 ## Installation